lisahas/docker-recipes/mysql-phphmyadmin/README.md

 docker ps
 ```

-Get a shell in the container
+Get a shell in the container  (get the container name using docker ps)

 ```bash
 docker exec -it <container name> bash -l